avaneev/biteopt/README.md

 minimum of a function, relative to a better solution.
-Due to this understanding, it is impossible to employ various DE variants in BiteOpt, only the difference between high rank and low rank solutions generates a valuable information, moreover only a difference multiplied by a factor of 0.5 works in practice.
+Due to this understanding, it is impossible to employ various DE variants in BiteOpt, only the difference between high rank and low rank solutions generates a valuable information; moreover, only a difference multiplied by a factor of 0.5 works in practice.

 BiteOpt is more like a stochastic meta-method, it is incorrect to assume it